Agricultural astrology: Other uses

 Although agricultural astrology is primarily used as a guide for growing crops, it also has been applied to the practice of animal husbandry.
 For example, agricultural astrology encourages poultry farmers to set up their chicken's eggs to hatch when it is a new moon and in a "fruitful" sign.
 It claims that chicks hatched during this time grow faster and produce more offspring.

 Moon gardeners maintain that not only is science on their side, but also that the results are plain to see.
 According to the theory, plants that are sown in the few days before a full moon become stronger and more productive.
 The moon gardeners claim that the gravitational force of the full moon affects the level of groundwater in the soil, just as it does the level of the oceans.
-The phases of the moon do not correspond to the distance of the moon's orbit around the Earth, and hence are not indicators of the strength of the moon's gravitational pull.
-Instead, apogee and perigee of the moon's orbit are what determines the moon's distance to the Earth.
+The phases of the moon do not correspond to the distance of the Moon's orbit around the Earth, and hence are not indicators of the strength of the Moon's gravitational pull.
+Instead, apogee and perigee of the Moon's orbit are what determines the Moon's distance to the Earth.
 Also, the increase in moonlight between the new moon and full moon (waxing phase) are thought to stimulate leaf growth, when the light decreases between the full moon and new moon (waning phase) the plant's energy is then thought to be focused on the roots.
 Each astrological sign has its own corresponding element (earth, air, fire, water) and the most favorable times for planting above ground leafy crops is said to be when the Moon is in the leaf/water signs (Cancer, Pisces, Scorpio) and the underground root crops when the Moon is in the root/earth signs (Capricorn, Taurus, Virgo).

-One of the more notable sources to rely upon this methodology is the annual Farmers' Almanac, which bases its Gardening by the Moon Calendar on the concept of agricultural astrology.
+One sources of this methodology is the annual Farmers' Almanac, which bases its Gardening by the Moon Calendar on the concept of agricultural astrology.